-It’s estimated that more than 500 Alicantinos were killed in over 70 attacks by Francoist forces; one source put the total as high as 740.
+It’s estimated that more than 500 Alicantinos were killed in over 70 attacks by Francoist forces; one source puts the total as high as 740.
 Even eight decades after the war ended, you can see some of the marks the raids left on the city.
 Here’s a guide.

 Mercado Central raid, May 25, 1938

 An attack by the Italian air force on May 25, 1938 killed more civilians than any single bombing raid anywhere in Spain during the Civil War.

-More than 300 people died around the Mercado Central that day; most seem to have been caught in the open, doing the morning shopping at the stalls at the rear of the market building.
+More than 300 civilians died around the Mercado Central that day.
+Most seem to have been caught in the open, doing the morning shopping at the stalls at the rear of the market building.
 Around 1,000 more were injured.

-Huge civilian casualties in air raids would become all too familiar in the Second World War just a few years later, but the Alicante attack was shocking at the time, and made headlines across Europe.
+Huge civilian casualties in air raids would become all too familiar in the Second World War just a few years later.
+But the Alicante attack was shocking at the time, and made headlines across Europe.

 The square behind the Mercado Central, where most of the casualties died, is named Plaza de 25 Mayo and there are commemorative plaques there.
 Many of the dead were buried in a common grave at the Cementerio Municipal on the outskirts of Alicante.

-The shelters in Plaza de Séneca and Plaza de Dr Balmis are open to visitors on an excellent guided tour (book in advance, cost €5) which also includes the Centro de Interpretación on the corner of the square.
+The shelters in Plaza de Séneca and Plaza de Dr Balmis are open to visitors on an excellent guided tour Book in advance, cost €5, which also includes the Centro de Interpretación on the corner of the square.

 The Plaza de Séneca used to be the city’s main bus station: the rather elegant old terminal building still dominates the square.
 The air raid shelter underneath was only re-discovered after the bus station shut for good in 2013.
-The shelter could house up to 1,000 people at a pinch, but that must have meant pretty much standing room only inside.
+The shelter could house up to 1,000 people at a pinch, but that must have meant standing room only inside.

 The visit is an eerie experience, especially when the lights flicker off and the unsettlingly realistic sound effects of an air raid are played over a speaker.

 Those taking refuge inside the shelter were told to keep quiet during raids – which must have been a really big ask – both to avoid panic and so they could hear the all-clear sirens once the bombing stopped.

 Anti aircraft batteries

-To try to defeat the threat from the air, anti-aircraft defences were built on the Cabo de Santa Pola, the peninsula jutting out into the sea to the south of Alicante, near the airport.
-Remains of the bunkers and gun positions have been preserved there: follow the road to the lighthouse about 6km south of El Altet.
-The gun positions are signposted and a short walk from the car park.
+To try to defeat the threat from the air, anti-aircraft defences were built on the Cabo de Santa Pola, the peninsula jutting out into the sea to the south of Alicante.
+Remains of the bunkers and gun positions have been preserved there.
+Follow the road to the lighthouse (turn off the main N-332 coast road about 6km south of El Altet).

 I’m no military expert, but it’s unlikely the firepower of the Santa Pola batteries presented too much of a threat to the attackers, especially in the absence of radar.
-And tragically, the citizens of Alicante were the ones who paid the price.
+And tragically, the ordinary citizens of Alicante were the ones who paid the price.

-© Guy Pelham 2019
+© Guy Pelham